alexknowshtml/We-Work-In-Philly/README.markdown

 # Development Box Setup
 We Work in Philly was forked from the citizenry project.
 It seems this project is no longer under active development.
-It is, however, useful for historical purposes and there is a rails 3.2 branch that hints at how to upgrade.
+It is, however, useful for historical purposes.
 - https://github.com/reidab/citizenry/

+We Work in Philly is supported by all and owned by no one.
+Please see the GitHub issues log for some simple ways to contribute.
+There are several open items that might only require an hour or so of your time.
+If you have other ideas or enhancements, pull requests are always welcome.

+# Development Box Setup

+The setup assumes a nix based environment.
+If you are able to setup the build on a windows box, please document it here.

 ## install PostgreSQL
 - On a Mac: `brew install postgres`